bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 This process also assumes that your project already has a `.eslintrc` (or `.eslintrc.js`) configured (may be in the parent path).
 If you don't have a `.eslintrc` file, it might be good to configure one before running `bulk-decaffeinate`.
-Otherwise, you will have to do more work later to fix lint issues.
+Otherwise, you will have to do more work later to fix lint issues due to unnecessarily disabled rules and potential refactoring.

 ### Issues Preventing Conversion